This is a proposed ten-day travel itinerary for Colombia, covering Bogotá, Medellín, Guatapé, and Cartagena.

 - Day 3: Explore Bogotá

-- Day 4: Bogota to Medellín in Morning, Explore Medellín
+- Day 4: Travel to Medellín, Explore Medellín

 - Day 5: Explore Medellín